Big Soft Sugar Cookies (with Frosting!)

 Sugar cookies are the little black dress of the baking world–endlessly versatile, customizable, and they go with everything.

-They can be dressed up with colorful royal icing designs, or topped with intricate fondant plaques.
-They can be decorated with romantic watercolor paint and gold leaf, or kept super-simple without any toppings at all.
-They can be rolled into pinwheels, cut into stars and stripes, twisted into candy canes, or shaped into grotesque witch fingers.
+They can be dressed up with colorful royal icing, topped with fondant decorations, decorated with watercolor designs, or kept super-simple without any toppings at all.
+They can be rolled into pinwheels, cut into stars and stripes, or twisted into candy canes – in short, they can do it all!

 Hand with red fingernails lifting a Big Soft Sugar Cookie up from a plate of cookies.

-• These cookies have a tender, pillowy texture that stays soft for days.
+• They have a tender, pillowy texture that stays soft for days.
 No stale sugar cookies here!

 • They’re topped with a thick swirl of vanilla frosting.
 It’s creamy and smooth, but it crusts on the top, making these cookies easier to stack and package.